Advances in Podcast Accessibility

 Spotify Podcasts

 There are also a few ways around obtaining a transcription for the content.
-If you tune into a Spotify podcast on your computer, Google Chrome has a live captioning feature you can turn on for any audio or video.
+If you tune into a Spotify podcast on your computer, Google Chrome has a live captioning feature you can use for any audio or video.

 To enable, open your Google Chrome browser:

-The next time you play an audio or video, the captioning box will automatically pop up.
+The captioning box will automatically pop up the next time you play an audio or video.
 You can then move and position the captioning box around or double-click to expand it.

-To obtain a transcription, you can then upload the file on a Notta Web App or Chrome extension to generate readable texts.
+To obtain a transcription, you can then upload the file using a Notta Web App or Chrome extension to generate readable text.
 The free tier provides 120 minutes at no cost each month.

 How can I create a Deaf-friendly podcast?

-High-quality transcripts are essential to include with each of your episodes.
+It is essential to include high-quality transcripts with each of your episodes.
 A wall of text with no breaks in dialogue or images makes it less enjoyable to read.
 Identify your speakers in the transcription and include relevant graphics or visual content.
-If you need a quick turnaround for transcription, services like Rev will create transcription, or even captioning files.
+If you need a quick turnaround for transcription, services like Rev will create transcription or caption files.

 Another way to improve the experience is to have high-quality audio with no background noise, steady pacing, and clear cues, such as when changing topics.
 For YouTube podcast creators, having captioning files on the audio is a better choice than auto-captioning.